maurer2/typescript-improvements-slides/slides/chapters/using-types.md

 ### Differentiating union types - via discriminant union types

-Since TypeScript is able to narrow down a discriminant union type via a discriminant property, discriminant unions are widely used to ensure type security.
+Since TypeScript is able to narrow down a discriminant union via a discriminant property, discriminant unions are widely used to ensure type security.

 ::left::